 The Company has no employees as it has delegated operational management to the Manager.
 There are therefore no disclosures to be made in respect of employees.
-The Company's socially responsible investment policy is outlined on page 41.
+Further information on socially responsible investment can be found on pages 81 to 84.